-Founded in 1940 by Brother Roger (Roger Schutz 1915-2005) Taizé is an ecumenical monastic community in France where brothers from various Christian traditions live, work and worship together in the interests of building peace.
+Founded in 1940 by Brother Roger (Roger Schutz 1915-2005) Taizé is an ecumenical monastic community in France where brothers (and now sisters too) from various Christian traditions live, work and worship together in the interests of building peace.
 The community welcomes visitors from all over the world and is a popular place of retreat and renewal for Christians of many denominations.

-The Taizé community have developed a particular form of worship comprised mainly of short chants, usually taking phrases from scripture that are sung over and over to bring the singers to a state of contemplation.
-Designed to be accessible for all peoples, the songs can be sung in many languages including English, French, Spanish, German, Polish, Russian, Ukranian and Chinese as well as Latin.
-They are often accompanied by musical instruments but can also be sung without, a cappella, as we do here.
-(Taizé have produced many CDs of their songs and some of these are available in the gift shops in both the Cathedral and St John’s Church.)
+The Taizé community have developed a particular form of worship comprised of short chants, usually taking phrases from scripture, that are sung over and over to bring the singers to a state of contemplation.
+Designed to be accessible for all peoples, the songs can be sung in many languages including French, English, Spanish, German, Polish, Russian, Ukranian and Chinese as well as Latin.
+They are often accompanied by musical instruments but can also be sung without, a cappella, as we do here in our practice sessions.

-“When I'm singing in the Taize group it makes me forget about everything else and live in the moment”
+“When I am singing with the Taize group it makes me forget about everything else and live in the moment”

 Taizé services will continue to be a regular part of the Cathedral’s programme of services in 2023.
 These are always open to the public and are free of charge.
 You are very wecome to attend the services whether or not you have been to any of the sessions.

 We will be co-leading a service for Advent at St James, Christleton on Sunday 3 Decmber at 6.30pm